 Parents are given the option of having children remain enrolled at the provider or transferred to another eligible provider.

-Parents are notified that if a parent elects to keep a child enrolled at the facility, it is considered a voluntary withdrawal from subsidized .
+Parents are notified that if a parent elects to keep a child enrolled at the facility, it is considered a voluntary withdrawal from subsidized CCS.

 Parents electing to transfer care to another provider must choose an eligible provider within 10 business days after receiving notification from the Board.